Kristína Bachová

 CoE & Operating Model

-• Strategic BI roadmap
+• Strategic BI roadmap (6–12 months)

 Fractional BI Ops

-Best for: Ongoing BI leadership needs Primary goal: Prevent future problems Typical trigger: "We need senior oversight" Timeframe: Ongoing Price: €1k – €3k / month
+Best for: Ongoing BI leadership needs Primary goal: Prevent future problems Commitment: Minimum 3 months Price starts from: €1,200/month

-• Continuous governance & oversight
+• Continuous governance oversight (up to 10 hours/month)

-• Rolling roadmap & prioritisation
+• Rolling roadmap updates

 Frequently Asked Questions